Russell Crowe: Altercations

-The telephone incident had a generally negative impact on Crowe's public image, an example of negative public relations in the mass media, although Crowe had made a point of befriending Australian journalists in an effort to influence his image.
+The telephone incident had a generally negative impact on Crowe's public image, although Crowe had made a point of befriending Australian journalists in an effort to influence his image.
 The South Park episode "The New Terrance and Phillip Movie Trailer" revolves around a lampooning of his aggressive tendencies.
 Crowe commented on the ongoing media coverage in November 2010, during an interview with American television talk show host and journalist Charlie Rose: "I think it indelibly changed me.
 It was a very, very minor situation that was made into something outrageous.
 More violence was perpetrated on me walking between the car to the courtroom with the waiting media than anything I'd done ... it very definitely affected me ... psychologically."

-In October 2016, Azealia Banks filed a police report against Crowe, claiming that he choked and spat at her before proceeding to call her the 'n-word' during a party in his hotel suite.
+In October 2016, Azealia Banks filed a police report against Crowe, claiming that he choked and spat at her before proceeding to call her a nigger during a party in his hotel suite.
 However, the Los Angeles District Attorney's office dropped the case in December.
-The following year during an interview with The Breakfast Club, RZA, who was himself at the party, acknowledged only Banks’ claim that Crowe had spat, though "on the floor" rather than at her directly, going on to condemn her alleged "obnoxious and erratic" behaviour.
+The following year during an interview with The Breakfast Club, RZA, who was himself at the party, acknowledged only Banks' claim that Crowe had spat, though "on the floor" rather than at her directly, going on to condemn her alleged "obnoxious and erratic" behaviour.
 Crowe asserted that he removed Banks from the premises because she had threatened to physically assault other attendees.
-RZA denied hearing Crowe use the 'n-word' and confirmed Crowe's account of threats of violence by Banks, saying "(Banks) threatened to cut a girl in the face with a glass, then actually (grabbed) a glass and physically (attacked) for no logical reason.
+RZA denied hearing Crowe use racial slurs and confirmed Crowe's account of threats of violence by Banks, saying "[Banks] threatened to cut a girl in the face with a glass, then actually [grabbed] a glass and physically [attacked] for no logical reason.
 Russell blocked the attack and removed her from the suite."